Blog Post

 What is DoH?

-Analogy: Traditional DNS is like shouting your question across a crowded room: "Where can I find Rohit Patil?"
-Everyone in the room (your ISP, anyone on your network) hears your request.
+Analogy: Traditional DNS is like shouting your question across a crowded room.
 DoH is like writing your question down, putting it in a sealed, encrypted envelope (HTTPS), and handing it directly to the person who knows the answer.

-DNS over HTTPS (DoH) and its sibling, DNS over TLS (DoT), solve the problem of privacy.
-They wrap your DNS queries in an encrypted HTTPS or TLS tunnel, making them indistinguishable from normal web traffic.
-This prevents eavesdropping and ensures your browsing history remains private from your internet provider or anyone else on the network.
+DNS over HTTPS (DoH) wraps your DNS queries in an encrypted HTTPS tunnel, making them indistinguishable from normal web traffic.
+This prevents eavesdropping from ISPs or network snoopers.

-Pillar 3: Performance & Simplicity with Modern DNS Records
+Pillar 3: Performance & Privacy with ECH and HTTPS Records

 What are HTTPS Records?

-The HTTPS record (a specific type of SVCB record) allows a server to advertise its capabilities directly in the DNS.
-It can tell the browser which IP addresses to use, which application-layer protocols it supports (like HTTP/2 or HTTP/3), and other connection parameters, all in a single DNS response.
+For ECH to work, the browser needs the server's public key before making the connection.
+This is where the HTTPS record comes in.
+An HTTPS record allows a server to advertise its capabilities directly in the DNS.
+It can tell the browser which IP addresses to use, which application-layer protocols it supports (like HTTP/3), and provide the cryptographic keys necessary for ECH.

-The bottom line: Using an HTTPS record can reduce connection latency by at least one full round-trip, which can be hundreds of milliseconds.
-It's a massive performance win that also enhances privacy and reliability.
+The bottom line: Using an HTTPS record reduces connection latency by at least one full round-trip while enabling the ultimate privacy shield (ECH).
+It's a massive win across the board.

 Conclusion: A Three-Layered Shield

 Modern DNS security is a holistic, three-layered approach.
-DNSSEC guarantees authenticity, ensuring your users land on the right server.
-DoH guarantees privacy, protecting their browsing history from prying eyes.
-And modern records like HTTPS add a crucial layer of performance, making the secure connection faster than ever before.
-As a web professional, mastering these three pillars is essential for building a truly secure, private, and high-performance presence on the 2025 internet.
+DNSSEC guarantees authenticity.
+DoH guarantees query privacy.
+And modern records like HTTPS paired with ECH add a crucial layer of performance and final-mile encryption.
+As a web professional, mastering these pillars is essential for building a truly secure presence on the modern internet.